vovanukas/codiblox-website/content/english/tutorials/noughts-crosses-tic-tac-toe-python-turtle.md

 ### Conclusion

-In conclusion, Noughts and Crosses might be a simple game that can be played with just a pen and paper but creating it in Python using the `Turtle` is not that simple.
-In this tutorial, we have successfully created a basic Noughts and Crosses game using Python, which can be played by clicking on the screen.
+In conclusion, Tic Tac Toe might be a simple game that can be played with just a pen and paper but creating it in Python using the `Turtle` is not that simple.
+In this tutorial, we have successfully created a basic Tic Tac Toe game using Python, which can be played by clicking on the screen.
 The final code still has plenty of things that can be added - you just need to think about it.

 I hope you had fun tagging along and learned something new!